 - Anticipated operational date: May 2025

-Download: BESS Project Community Engagement Plan
+Download: Community and Indigenous Engagement Plan

 At Capital Power, we contribute to the communities in which we operate with the aim of building a sustainable future for all.
 We engage our neighbours, consider their interests and build real relationships.
 We aim to source supplies and services locally for our operations, as well as hire from the community.